"The ends justify the means"

 Paper presented at the annual meeting of the The Law and Society

 Abstract: The paper will examine published calls for and proposals to outlaw employment arbitration and will ask whether and how such a prohibition would work to the advantage or detriment of workers.
-My take is that abolishing employment arbitration could deprive (too) many workers of their only realistic chance to present challenges to adverse employment actions to an adjudicator who is empowered to overrule and remedy an employer's discharge, discipline, refusal to promote, etc. Some abolitionists have argued that forbidding arbitration promotes the rule of law and the role of the courts in developing employment discrimination law and policy.
+Some abolitionists have argued that forbidding arbitration promotes the rule of law and the role of the courts in developing employment discrimination law and policy.

 Freedom and Binding Consequentialism